The Best Natural Rugs (Guide To Natural Fibre Rugs)

 Coir rug pros

-For high traffic areas using a coir rug as it’s one of toughest fibres of the natural rugs.
-The colour tends to hide dirt and it’s mould and mildew resistant.
+For high traffic areas, use a coir rug as it’s one of toughest fibres of the natural rugs.
+The colour tends to hide dirt, and it’s mould and mildew resistant.
 If you have a lot of people in and out of your home this is a good option for a hallway or an entrance.

 These rugs are very durable due to the strong and long coconut fibres.
 Don’t worry, coir rugs are available in different weaves!
 You’re not going to get the standard doormats you’d usually think of with coir.

 The main factor with coir rugs is staining.
-Also it’s not ideal for bedrooms where you’ll like to be barefoot a lot of the time.
+Also, it’s not ideal for bedrooms, where you’ll likely be barefoot a lot of the time.
 This would be a good rug for layering.

 RELATED POST: The Ultimate Guide To Layering Rugs In The Bedroom